arungudelli/python.shiksha/content/en/library/built-in-functions/isinstance-built-in-function-in-python/index.md

 ---
-title: "python isinstance() function syntax,usage and examples "
+title: "Python isinstance() function syntax,usage and examples "
-description: "The 'isinstance()' function is a one of the built-in functions in python"
+description: "The 'isinstance()' function is a one of the built-in functions in Python"
 date: "2022-08-22T02:00:05+09:00"
 draft: false
 link: "isinstance() Built-in functions"